 Bloom allows you to create 6 different optin types:

-OptinMonster allows you to create all of those, and more.
+OptinMonster allows you to create all of those, as well:

-(Side note: You might notice that OptinMonster uses the word “campaigns” instead of “optins.”
-That’s because it’s not just limited to simple email signup forms.
-We’ll show you more in the Campaign Design and Customization Comparison section below.)
+However, you might notice that OptinMonster uses the word “campaigns” instead of “optins.”
+That’s because OptinMonster isn’t just limited to simple email signup forms.
+We also specialize in creating a variety of campaigns for different marketing purposes.

 In the OptinMonster app, you choose from 5 different campaign types:

 Now, at first glance, you’re probably thinking that’s less than Bloom.
 After all, they have 6 optin types, and OptinMonster only has 5 campaign types, right?

 But the fact is that you can do a lot more with these 5 campaign types than any other conversion optimization kit, Bloom included.
 You can create sidebar widgets, Fullscreen or Floating bar optins (not offered by Bloom), build Content Locking optins, and much more:

 At the end of the day, what’s important to remember is the difference between creating a simple “optin form” and a full-fledged “campaign.”
 Bloom only lets you do the former, whereas OptinMonster includes both.